sulligogs/Simple-Mobile-Contacts-Sync/README.md

 ## Motive
 I started getting interested in the Microsoft Graph API and used this as a solution to teaching myself how it works.
 Also gave me a chance to stretch my PowerShell legs.
 It uses the Contacts.ReadWrite and User.Read.All app permissions.

-I know there are more elegant methods of acheiving this solution with Dynamics 365 and/or Intune.
+I know there are more elegant methods of achieving this solution with Dynamics 365 and/or Intune.

 ## Mechanics
 Each Azure AD user is pushed as a personal contact to each other's Exchange Online mailbox.
 Where they have the Outlook mobile app installed with its contact sync enabled, they then get pushed further to their mobile phone's contact app.